What you'll learn

 const codeString = '[\n' + indentedValueString + '\n]';

-return [codeString, jsonGenerator.PRECEDENCE];
+return [codeString, Order.ATOMIC];

 };